mieweb/docs/content/functions/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-165-controlling-high-blood-pressure.md

 ## Clinical Instructions

-### New UI Visit Encounter (valid RC202109+)

-### Original Visit Encounter

 Using the Vitals section of the encounter, ensure blood pressure is recorded correctly and the systolic and diastolic observations are coded with the appropriate LOINC (i.e., 8480-6 and 8462-4).
-The patient also needs a diagnosis of hypertension under the Symptoms/Diagnosis section of the encounter, within the first six months or more of the measurement period in order to populate the denominator.
+The patient also needs a diagnosis of hypertension under the Symptoms/Diagnosis section of the encounter, active within the first 6 months of the measurement period in order to populate the denominator.

+### Numerator Compliance

-1. While documenting the encounter, ensure the blood pressure is recorded under the Vitals section of the encounter.
+1. While documenting the encounter, ensure both the systolic and diastolic blood pressure is recorded accurately under the Vitals section of the encounter.
+For a patient to be compliant with the numerator, the most recent blood pressure values must be <140/90
-2. Patient must have a diagnosis of hypertension under the Symptoms/Diagnosis section of the encounter.
+2. The patient must have a diagnosis of hypertension under the Symptoms/Diagnosis or Smart Plan sections of the encounter.
 3. Continue documenting the encounter as appropriate.
 4. When complete, Close and Archive the encounter.

+### Denominator Exclusion Compliance

+#### Workflow A

+1. Use the Long-Term, Chronic, and End of Life Care instructions to document one or more of the following
+    1. Palliative Care
+    2. Hospice Care
+    3. Frailty Device Use

+#### Workflow B

+1. While documenting the encounter, record an active Pregnancy diagnosis
+* Use the Smart Plan section quick lists to record the condition

+OR

+* Use the Past Medical History section quick lists to record the condition

+OR

+* Use the Symptoms/Diagnosis section quick lists to record the condition
+2. Continue documenting the encounter, as appropriate
+3. When completed, Close and Archive the encounter

 ## Evidence